+Proposal for Q3 covered together with A.3 and A.3a below.

 Additional issue A.3 from Huawei on per SR configuration handling for logicalChannelSR-ProhibitTimer raised in Q9, if the answer to Q5 is yes, the rapporteur understood there should be no special handling needed.
 Otherwise the timer should be per SR configuration other than per MAC entity, or the handling of logicalChannelSR-ProhibitTimer/ logicalChannelSR-Prohibit may be changed from the legacy LTE with the timer still kept per MAC entity.

 Additional Question A.3: Do companies think per SR configuration handling is needed for logicalChannelSR-ProhibitTimer?